jwashin/angular2-rbi-dart/README.md

 ## Usage

 Follow the directions at <http://www.getmdl.io> to include the styles and fonts in your loading page.
+But don't include the MDL JavaScript <script>link; this package substitutes for that functionality.

 Use the MDL classes in component templates, and assure that the directives for the '*mdl-js-x...*' classes are included in the component metadata.
 The directive names and selectors are in angular2_rbi/lib/directives.dart.